Patchouli: History, Earthy Scent, and the Iconic Ingredient of Cult Perfumes

 Iconic Fragrances Featuring Patchouli

-Patchouli appears in many legendary perfumes, including:
+Patchouli appears in many legendary perfumes, crossing all fragrance boundaries, including gourmand accords.

 Medicinal Uses of Patchouli